KenoKoch/Planty/README.md

 This file is the main entry point of the application.
 It starts the GPT Python script and controls animations.
 The file coordinates the overall program flow by calling functions defined in other source files.

 ##### Animation.c
 This file contains the function responsible for animating frames defined in Frames.c (stored as string arrays) using the ncurses library.
-It displays two animations beside each other by iterating over each row of the current frame in both animations and printing the rows to the terminal using the mvprintw function.
+It displays two animations beside each other by iterating over each row of the current frame, in both animations, and printing the rows to the terminal using the mvprintw function.
 The Function calculates the maximum numbers of frames in both animations and loops the shorter animation as long as the longer one is finshed.
 Also a decimal Variable can be displayed alongside the second animation.

 ##### Frames.c
-In this File the Frames used for the animation function in animation.c are defined.
+In this file the Frames used for the animation function in animation.c are defined.
 The frames are organized in a custom Pictures struct that contains an array of string arrays (array of char arrays).
 Each string array represents one frame of ASCII art, which together form the animation sequence.
-Additionally the struct stores information such as the number of frames, the number of rows, and the number of columns per frame, allowing the animation functions to properly iterate over it.
+Additionally the struct stores information such as the number of frames, the number of rows and the number of columns per frame, allowing the animation functions to properly iterate over it.

 ##### MoistureSensor.c
 This file contains the logic to read the current sensor value using an ADS1115 analog digital converter.
 It communicates with the ADS1115 with the Linux I2C bus interface (/dev/i2c-1).
-The code opens the communication interface, sets the correct configurations to the converter, and reads the raw measurement value.
+The code opens the communication interface, sets the correct configurations to the converter and reads the raw measurement value.
 The raw value is then converted to a voltage representing the sensor reading.
-Additionally the file includes a function to detect a decrease in the sensor value, which corresponds to a rise in moisture.
+Additionally the file includes a function to detect a decrease in the sensor value which corresponds to a rise in moisture.

 ##### GPT.c
-In this File the communication between the GPT.py script and the main C program is implemented using an SQLite database.
-It provides a function (GPT_Communication_init) to create the database on the first call and initialize it with two tables named GPT and C. Each table contains a single entry, the C table stores an integer named Sensorwert, and the GPT table holds a boolean named speaking.
-The File has two more functions called GPT_Read_State and GPT_Update_Sensorwert.
+In this file the communication between the GPT.py script and the main C program is implemented using an SQLite database.
+It provides a function (GPT_Communication_init) to create the database on the first call and initialize it with two tables named GPT and C. Each table contains a single entry.
+The C table stores an integer named Sensorwert and the GPT table holds a boolean named speaking.
+The file has two more functions called GPT_Read_State and GPT_Update_Sensorwert.
 The first one reads the value of speaking from the table GPT and the second one updates the current sensor value to the Sensorwert column of the C table.

 ##### GPT.py
-This script implements an integration of the OpenAI o3-mini Model using their API.
+This script implements an integration of the OpenAI o3-mini Model using their API (openai libary).
 It captures audio input using voice activity detection (webrtcvad library) to detect speech segments and converts them to text with Google’s speech recognition (speech_recognition library).
 The function WaitForKeyword checks if the predefined activation keyword (pflanze) is in the converted text and starts the chat.
 During the main loop it reads the current sensor value from the database (ReadSensorwertDB) and sends it along with detected text to the OpenAI model.
 Also the UpdateStateDB function sets the bool speaking in the SQLite database to true or false depending on whether a response is outputted or not.
 The responses from the OpenAI API are spoken aloud via text-to-speech using espeak.

 #### Notes
 Moisture sensor values are typically in the range of 0.8 to 2.2 (depending on the sensor) you can adapt it in MoistureSensor.c or in main.c switch Statement
-ChatGPT integration requires an internet connection and a valid API key (the API key must be set in GPT.py).
+ChatGPT integration requires an internet connection and a valid API key (the API key must be definded in an .env file).